Everyone is extra thirsty in the summer. You, your pets, and even your trees!

 While there are many watering methods, our scientists at the Davey Institute know the best way to water trees.

-There is much more to your trees than what you see above the ground, which is the beauty of deep watering.
-This technique delivers water right to where trees needs it the most – their roots!
+There is much more to your trees than what you see above the ground, which is the beauty of this watering method.
+This technique delivers water right to where trees need it the most – their roots!

-Deep watering slowly carries water 8-12 inches into the ground - instead of just wetting the surface.
+Slow watering delivers water 6-12 inches into the ground - instead of just wetting the surface.
+It prevents runoff of water across the surface of the ground too.

-When you water the ground’s surface, much of the water evaporates before reaching the roots.
-So, you need to water more.
-This shallow watering also produces a shallow root system.
-During dry periods and drought, trees with shallow roots struggle to intake enough water from the top of the soil, which dries out first.
+When you water too quickly on the ground’s surface, much of the water evaporates or runs-off before reaching the roots.
+So, you need to water more often and with more volume to make up for the waste.
+This fast, frequent watering also produces a shallow root system.
+During dry periods and drought, trees with shallow roots struggle to intake enough water from the top of the soil, which dries out first, and are unable to reach the water in deeper soil.

-If you’re watering trees in drought conditions or an area with water restrictions, such as California, you’ll be grateful this technique uses less water.
-Plus, deep watering is the way to go if you want to reduce your expensive water bill.
+If you’re watering trees in drought conditions or in an area with water restrictions, such as California, you’ll be grateful this technique uses less water.
+Plus, slow watering is the way to go if you want to reduce your expensive water bill.